 Some courses, variously listed as research problems, readings, internships, or other independent study formats, typically do not have regular meeting times/days and instead are classified as "Independent Study (IS)" courses.
-IS courses are often an important part of a student's preparation, especially when students desire advanced study in topics that are not covered in regularly-offered course.
+IS courses are often an important part of a student's preparation, especially for doctoral students to prepare for their comprehensive examinations but also when students desire advanced study in topics that are not covered in regularly-offered courses.
+Study abroad (SA) courses similarly do not meet on a regular semester schedule and have wide variation in content.
 Hence, these courses are acceptable for graduate degree credit with the following limitations:

-M.S. students may not include more than 6 hours (total) of such coursework on their POS.
+M.S. students may include no more than 6 hours (total) of IS and SA coursework on their POS.
 Exceptions are made for regular courses that use the research problems (5510) course number as a temporary placeholder prior to the creation of a permanent course number.

-Ph.D. students may include no more than 12 hours of such courses, under the following provisions:
+Ph.D. students may include no more than 12 hours of 15 courses on their POS, with the following provisions: